maldoinc/wireup/docs/pages/upgrading.md

 As the api is now stable, deprecated functionality has been removed.
 Please refer to the deprecation notices for an upgrade path.

+### Removed `wireup.DependencyContainer`

+The current container was doing too much and was a result of initial attempts to provide a simple api.
+It has now been split in two: `wireup.SyncContainer` and `wireup.AsyncContainer`.

+If you need to create async dependencies anywhere in your application then you should use the async version of the container.
+As it will be able to create both sync and async resources.

+As a result of this, the following has changed:

+* `@container.register`
+    * If you were manually registering services with the container, that has now been removed.
+You should instead use `@service` on services or factories and point the container to then at creation time when calling `wireup.create_sync_container` or `wireup.create_async_container`.
+* `@container.abstract`
+    * Same as above except use `@abstract` decorator.
+* `@container.autowire`
+    * This has also been removed.
+Refer to the relevant docs for an upgrade path: [Apply the container as a decorator](apply_container_as_decorator.md).

 #### Removed support for default values

 Using `foo: str = Inject(...)` is now no longer supported and the container will ignore the default value.
 Instead use annotated types. `foo: Annotated[str, Inject(...)]`.